square/square-java-sdk/doc/api/catalog.md

 # Search Catalog Objects

-Searches for [CatalogObject](#type-CatalogObject) of any types against supported search attribute values, excluding custom attribute values on items or item variations, against one or more of the specified query expressions,
+Searches for [CatalogObject](#type-CatalogObject) of any type by matching supported search attribute values, excluding custom attribute values on items or item variations, against one or more of the specified query expressions.

 This (`SearchCatalogObjects`) endpoint differs from the [SearchCatalogItems](#endpoint-Catalog-SearchCatalogItems) endpoint in the following aspects: